The Stages of Weaning

 ~ At 3 weeks of age we offer 2 to 3 meals of goats milk per day depending on how much milk the mother has, and the puppies will still have full day/night access to their mom.

-~ At 4 weeks of age we offer 3 to 4 meals of goats milk per day, and by this time we are also introducing pre-soaked kibbles that are mashed up to be about an "oatmeal" consistency, and the puppies will have access to the mother for a few hours in the afternoon (they usually feed 2-3 meals from their mother during this afternoon time) and then again throughout the night.
+~ At 4 weeks of age we offer 3 to 4 meals of goats milk per day, and by this time we are also introducing raw food, and the puppies will have access to the mother for a few hours in the afternoon (they usually feed 2-3 meals from their mother during this afternoon time) and then again throughout the night.

-~ At 5 weeks of age we will be feeding 4 to 5 meals of goats milk per day with added pre-soaked kibbles, portions according to the size of each puppy.
+~ At 5 weeks of age we will be feeding 4 to 5 meals of goats milk per day with more raw food added, portions according to the size of each puppy.
 The puppies will have access to the mother for 1 afternoon feeding and then again night time only, and this depends on how much milk the mother still has for her puppies.

-~ At 6 weeks of age we will be feeding 4 meals of pre-soaked kibbles with a little goats milk added, and the puppies will try other foods like, but not limited to, peas, carrots, watermelon, apple, egg, and cheese.
+~ At 6 weeks of age we will be feeding 4 meals of raw food with only a little goats milk added.
 The puppies will no longer have access to the mother as her milk will be dried up by this stage.

-~ At 7 weeks of age we will be feeding 3 slightly larger meals per day of pre-soaked kibbles, only adding goats milk if a puppy needs some "comfort food".
-The puppies will continue to try new foods, but always keeping the kibbles as the main bulk of their diet.
+~ At 7 weeks of age we will be feeding 3 slightly larger meals per day of raw food, only adding goats milk if a puppy needs some "comfort food".
+At this stage, the raw food is the main bulk of their diet.

-~ At 8 weeks of age the puppies will be sufficiently eating enough pre-soaked kibbles (usually still too hard to crunch the hard ones!) to sustain themselves, and they have learned to eat at scheduled times in the morning, afternoon, and evening which will make the transition to their new homes a lot easier.
+~ At 8 weeks of age the puppies will be sufficiently eating enough raw food to sustain themselves, and they have learned to eat at scheduled times in the morning, afternoon, and evening which will make the transition to their new homes a lot easier.